kubeflow/examples/xgboost/README.md

 In this section we will run the above docker container on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 There are two steps to perform the training

  * Create a GKE cluster
-   * Follow the [instructions](https://www.kubeflow.org/docs/started/getting-started-gke/) to create a GKE cluster

  * Create a Persistent Volume
    * Follow the instructions [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).
 You will need to run the following `kubectl create` commands in order to get the `claim` attached to the `pod`.